How the Southwest Companion Pass Changed My Life

 - Sign up for the Southwest Rapid Rewards program at Southwest.com.

 - Sign up for two of Southwest’s Rapid Rewards credit cards — either one personal and one business; or two personal — when they are offering 40,000-60,000 point bonuses.
 NOTE: These cards charge between a $69 and $99 annual fee, which is where some of the $100 cost I quoted above comes in (the rest is a $5.60 per person per way mandatory government fee you must pay for every flight even if booking with miles or points).
-Here are your credit card options and links to apply:
+Here are your credit card options:

 - Meet the minimum spend, which is typically $2000-$3000, within 3 months.
 You will earn an additional point per dollar spent on the cards, so that’s another 2000-3000 points ON TOP of the bonus points.